Mise-en-Place What We Can Learn About Kitchen Design from Commercial Kitchens

 Upper Cabinet Height and Placement

 A lot of countertop appliances, however, especially coffee-makers, assume an 18" height above the countertop and use every bit of it.
-If you have these tall appliances, then at least some of your cabinets will need to be placed higher than the optimum height.
+If you have these tall appliances, then at least some of your cabinets will need to be placed higher than the optimum height, but most should be at about 15".

 Cabinet Height and Placement